Motorway Services Online

 Just like Granada, Moto's new signs are very good at showcasing their branding.
 As actual signs, they seem unnecessarily complicated, especially with the inverted colours that look like the Highway Code has been put into dark mode.
 The cute and stylish symbols are less clear than the standard ones (especially their bus symbol which, to fit their circle, looks more like a van); in fact the symbols are smaller than what they have replaced, with less contrast.

 The clear fonts are a big improvement, and it is good that they have finally moved on from the perils of inappropriate red circles, especially when it comes to the safety-critical signs.
 Taking down all the branded circles is not a bad idea either.
-Overall though, it was a missed opportunity to address a few more issues.
+Overall though, it was a missed opportunity to address a few more issues, and they are still making simple directions unnecessarily complicated.

 Welcome Break